 That’s the kind of impression a younger person could get if they don’t know the real story.
 Besides the fact some white artists were used to popularize songs by black artists in the ’50’s, this type of thinking might be attributed to the popularity of “Twist & Shout”.

-The Beatles were listening to all the U.S. records they could get their hands on.
+Before they were popular, The Beatles were listening to all the U.S. records they could get their hands on.
 Like all new bands, their live shows were filled with songs by their favorite artists like Chuck Berry, Elvis Presley, Little Richard, Buddy Holly, and American “Girl Group” songs like “Baby It’s You”, “Please Mister Postman” and “Boys”.

 After having hits in England with songs they’d written, “Love Me Do” and “Please Please Me”, The Beatles recorded their first album, Please Please Me.
 They had four songs completed, and then on February 11th, 1963 they recorded another ten songs they needed to fill out the album, and they did it in just 13-hours!
 Six of the fourteen songs were ones they didn’t write (cover songs), including “Twist And Shout”.